ucsb-cs8-m17/ucsb-cs8-m17.github.io/_info/syllabus.md

 # What you need to learn to become <br />a skilled beginning level programmer

-<p>So, what is it that you need to know to be a skilled beginning-level programmer in Python?
-Here's the  list of what you'll need to be ready for CS16 (the next programming course):</p>
+So, what is it that you need to know to be a skilled beginning-level programmer in Python?
+Here's the  list of what you'll need to be ready for CMPSC&nbsp;16 (aka CS16, the next programming course):

 <table border="1" cellspacing="1" cellpadding="1" id="topicTable">
   <tr>
     <td><ul class="style11">